Healthcare: Who should you trust?

 A few days later you are still hurting so you take a day off work to see the MD.
 You are given pain meds and muscle relaxers and often told to rest more.
 Well, these band-aids are not fixing anything, so you end up back to the doc.
 Well, if that combo didn’t work let’s try a steroid, an x-ray or MRI, and a referral to a specialist.

-Unfortunately starting PT here has the risk of results getting confused with the injection.
 Some people will go to PT before their injection and will be educated and helped to the point that they no longer need the injection.
 Others will get the injection and stop PT because the injection “fixed” their back.
 The first group will hopefully escape the healthcare system with a solid set of tools to help them control their pain and adjust their body mechanics.
-The latter group tends to be repeat injection customers.
+The latter group tends to need repeat injections or more invasive procedures.
 Eventually, they stop working as well and now you are really in for some fun.
 Surgery should always be used as the LAST option, do NOT let anyone operate on your SPINE until you have exhausted all other options!
 There is a reason it is called your CENTRAL nervous system.